 This Is What's UP!

-Eric Morrison & The Mysteries is an original Roots-Soul band out of Santa Cruz.
-Ca. Rooted in the trajectory of a West Coast sound, EM&M are spinning off a throwback old school jam with loud electric guitars, a little bit of blues, some swamp rock, country influences, and a healthy heaping of R&B with soul driven vocals.
+Eric Morrison & The Mysteries is an original Americana-Soul band out of Santa Cruz.
+Ca. Rooted in the trajectory of a West Coast sound, EM&M is a regional touring band having played over 150 shows with jams described as a little bit of blues, some swamp rock, country influences, and a healthy heaping of R&B with soul driven vocals.

 Eric Morrison brought the Mysteries together in the beginning of 2016.
 The mysteries and the ever changing cast of characters may include, but are not limited too.....these awesome folks....